 On 29 April 2024 EMIR REFIT, i.e. regulatory technical standards (RTS) and implementing technical standards (ITS) will apply.
 Some of the key changes cover: ISO 20022 XML message standard for submissions to EU TRs and responses from EU TRs; Unique Product Identifier (UPI); Unique Trade Identifier (UTI) generation in line with the global UTI guidance; increase of the number of reportable fields to 203; notifications to the relevant competent authority in case of any misreporting, significant issues, etc.

-On 20 Dec 2022 ESMA has published the final report on Guidelines accompanied by the validation rules and the reporting instructions (here and here), i.e. XML schemas.
-The validation rules document sets out detailed technical rules on how the TRs should verify the completeness and accuracy of the reported data as well as the conditions and thresholds to be applied to determine whether the values reported by both counterparties match or not.
+On 20 Dec 2022 ESMA published the final report on Guidelines accompanied by the validation rules and the reporting instructions (here and here), i.e. XML schemas.
+The validation rules document sets out detailed technical rules on how the TRs should verify the completeness and accuracy of the reported data.
 Finally, the Validation rules document contains also a template for notifications of reporting errors and omissions to the NCAs.

 On 6 Sept 2023 ESMA published revised validation rules and XML EMIR Reporting Schemas.

 On 23 Oct 2023 ESMA published updated Guidelines on EMIR reporting.